mrjjwright/NoSQLite/README.md

     nosqlite.listen(5000, delegate)

 This only works with nosqlite running in node and will cause node to start a simple node based http server to service requests.
 The port and delegate are optional.
-The portdefaults to 5000 and delegate will be explained below.
+The port defaults to 5000 and delegate will be explained below.

 If you have a node based webserver (e.g. a secure server) already running servicing other requests and you simply want to service NoSQLite web requests you can pass